 UVB is a type of ultraviolet radiation that is essential to reptile health in both the wild and in captivity.
 One of its most well-known functions is enabling the synthesis of vitamin D within an animal’s body.
 But it also has many other benefits, including strengthening the immune system and stimulating the production of the feel-good hormone serotonin.

-An excellent ocellated skink enclosure MUST include access to appropriate amounts of UVB.
+A good ocellated skink enclosure MUST include access to appropriate amounts of UVB.
 In order to meet this requirement, you will need a strong, high-quality UVB lamp, mounted at a safe distance from the basking area in a wide-angle reflective fixture.

 Your ocellated skink’s UVB bulb should span roughly half the length of the enclosure, no less than 1/3 and no more than 2/3.
 The fixture should be mounted over the basking area, alongside the heat lamp.
-The above recommendations are based on the assumption that the UVB is being used over a mesh lid.
-If mesh is not present, increase the above distance recommendations by 3”.

 Due to reported unreliability in performance, ReptiFiles does not recommend ANY other brand of UVB bulb at this time.
 Using other brands of UVB lighting without the use of a Solarmeter 6.5 may negatively affect your skink’s health.